MichalPaszkiewicz/iranianphrases/README.md

 khodofez		- goodbye

-chatori 			- how are you?
+chetori 			- how are you?

-khubi?				- good?
+khubi?				- Are you ok?

-khubam				- good
+khubam				- I'm good

-badam				- bad
+badam				- I'm bad

-badnaboshe?			- I hope nothing bad happened to you?
+bad naboshe?			- I hope nothing bad happened to you?

 dA-ghAn				- terrible

 dA-ghUn				- terrible (Tehrani)

-harobam				- terrible (I'm feeling terrible)
+Kharabam				- terrible (I'm feeling terrible)

 khubam to chatori?		- I'm good, how are you?